Lucas Pérez: Fourth spell at Deportivo

 Pérez agreed to a return to Deportivo on 31 December 2022, with the deal being made effective at the opening of the January transfer window; the player himself paid €493,000 in order to be released.
 He scored a brace on his Primera Federación debut eight days later, in a 3–0 win over Salamanca.

 On 12 May 2024, Pérez scored from a direct free kick in the 1–0 victory against second-placed Barcelona Atlètic, securing the club's return to Segunda División after four years.
 In the play-off final, he added three goals over two legs in a 6–3 aggregate win over Castellón to claim the title.

 On 22 January 2025, Pérez terminated his contract after requesting to leave for "personal reasons".

 PSV Eindhoven

 On 23 February 2025, aged 36, Lucas moved to the Dutch Eredivisie with PSV Eindhoven on a short-term deal.
 He made his debut three days later, as a late replacement in the 2–1 home loss against Go Ahead Eagles in the semi-finals of the KNVB Cup.

 On 24 March 2025, it was reported that Pérez had contracted active tuberculosis, potentially sidelining him for the remainder of the season.

+Later career

+After leaving PSV in July 2025, Pérez trained with Racing de Ferrol and had an unsuccessful trial at Leganés.
+On 2 April 2026, he returned to Cádiz on a contract until June.